 The lender will want your guarantor to seek independent legal advice before signing to ensure they know exactly what they’re signing for and so they fully understand.

-Now you know what the different types of mortgages are, you have two options.
-If you have a small deposit, read about the different mortgages schemes for information on Help to Buy & other mortgage schemes.
+Now you know what the different types of mortgages are, you have two options If you have a small deposit, read about the different mortgages schemes for information on Help to Buy and other mortgage schemes.

 If you’ve a big enough deposit and income to buy a property outright, read about mortgage fees to find out about buying costs.